Virtual-/JadedBot/README.md

-### JadedBot 2.3
+### JadedBot 2.4

-This is the release of JadedBot 2.3
+This is the release of JadedBot 2.4

-Updated to the latest Discordpy release (2.2.2).

 JadedBot Features: